shibanashiqc/console_dart/README.md

 Console Dart:  List the steps needed to use the package.

 Step 1: Add this to your package's pubspec.yaml file:

-Step 2: Create a folder console or any name you want in the root of your project. no need add .dart file extension.
+Step 2: Create a file in in root not in lib folder and name it console or any name you want. i suggest you to use console. don't need add .dart extension.

 Step 3: Replace the content of the file with the following code: